lorefnon/ts-json-rpc/README.md

 ## React hooks

-While `ts-rpc` itself does not provide any built-in UI framework integrations, you can pair it with [react-api-query](https://www.npmjs.com/package/react-api-query), a thin wrapper around _TanStack Query_.
+While `@lorefnon/ts-json-rpc` itself does not provide any built-in UI framework integrations, you can pair it with [react-api-query](https://www.npmjs.com/package/react-api-query), a thin wrapper around _TanStack Query_.
 A type-safe match made in heaven. 💕